DotLineCode/DotLineCode/README.md

 3. **Output**: Final artwork is saved and displayed for the user.

 ## Technologies Used
 - Python
 - PyTorch
-- Pillow
-- Matplotlib
+- TensorFlow
 - Flask
+- NLTK
+- OpenAI GPT Models

 ## Vision
-Nebulon AI aims to democratize art creation, making it intuitive and inclusive for everyone.
-By combining artistic intuition with AI innovation, Nebulon AI is not just a tool—it’s a creative partner for bringing ideas to life. 🎨✨
+DotLineCodeAI aims to democratize AI agent creation, making it intuitive and inclusive for everyone.
+By combining logical precision with AI innovation, DotLineCodeAI is not just a tool—it’s a partner for building intelligent and impactful AI agents tailored to your needs.